gtxaspec/wz_flash-helper/docs/README_FAQs.md

 - MTD mapping number of each partition
 - List of partitions that store user data to create archives for them with backup operation
 - Partition types (`raw`, `jffs2`, `squashfs` or `vfat`) of each partition in case they need to be mounted
-- Name of SD card kernel
+- Name of SD card kernel that can be recognized and booted by uboot
 - Backup and restore paths to hold partition images
 - List of mandatory partitions that must be written when switching to that profile (when `witch_profile_with_all_partitions` is disabled) and list of tasks to do (`ignore`, `erase,`,`format`, `leave`) with other partitions.
 - Model detection script to detect camera model